ulvij/DesignPatterns/src/singleton/Readme.md

 ### Check list
 - Define a private "static" attribute in the "single instance" class
-- define a public "static" accessor function in the class
+- Define a public "static" accessor function in the class
 - Do "lazy initialization" (creation on first use) in the accessor function
 - Define all constructors to be __protected__ or __private__
 - Should be thread-safe